Fight, flight, freeze or collapse are survival modes that are wired into all human beings.

 Anyone who has comforted a crying baby will know just how soothing rhythmic movement can be.

-Rhythmic movement such as running, dancing and drumming helps integrate the child’s mind and body, reset the nervous system, and bring the child back to a calm state.
-Activities should be easily accessible, relevant to the child’s ability, and full of simple, repetitive, familiar and gentle movement.
+Rhythmic movement, such as running, dancing and drumming, helps integrate the child’s mind and body, reset the nervous system, and bring the child back to a calm state.
+Activities should be:

 These kinds of activities can be even more powerful if they also involve ‘bilateral stimulation’, which gets the left and right hemispheres of the brain coordinating with one another again.

-When a child experiences a stressful event and goes into fight, flight, freeze, or collapse mode, rhythmic and bilateral movements help the brain self-regulate.
+When a child experiences a stressful event and goes into fight, flight, freeze, fawn, or collapse mode, rhythmic and bilateral movements help the brain self-regulate.
 These movements redirect the resources that had rushed to the amygdala for survival back to the higher-functioning parts of the brain.

-Other soothing activities include swinging, rolling back and forth on an exercise ball, or sitting in a rocking chair.
-It works for grown-ups too – are you soothed by knitting, playing a musical instrument, swimming, or gardening?
+It works for adults too – are you soothed by knitting, playing a musical instrument, swimming, or gardening?

 4) Music